3 Key Phases of The Website Design Process

 Physical sitemaps are a great way for us humans to design the most attractive and easy-to-navigate websites possible.
 An excellent physical sitemap may include a form of a flowchart in order to be read as clearly as possible to the human eye.
-They may be manually created or generated using existing website content.
+They may be manually created or generated using the existing website content.
 We like using Balsamiq or Lucidchart to create the best physical sitemap.
 Both create aesthetically pleasing and easy-to-digest representations of the website content.

 We consider physical sitemaps an important part of the website design process.
 We create sitemaps as a visually appealing way to just show how all of the child and parent pages flow, as well as blogs and blog categories.
 This visual representation is better shown than forcing explaining how we want your website to be structured within complex descriptions that are bound to make anyone’s eyelids incredibly heavy!
-Client signs off on sitemap once it’s approved, then we move forward.
+The client signs off on the sitemap once it’s approved, then we move forward.

 Sitemaps Help Rank Websites in Search Engines

 While XML & HTML sitemaps aren’t website planning tools, per se, they are very important to the makeup of a website.

 - An XML sitemap is a structured list of the website content, including all forms of media, that is set up to be comprehensively read and indexed by search engines.

 - An HTML sitemap may be used to serve as a visual aid for human website navigation.
 It may be included as a website page, or simply as a navigation tool.

 Follow these steps to find out:

 - Open up any website browser

 - Enter this link: https://www.websitedomain.com/robots.txt (Remember to change this to your own website domain!)